uber/react-digraph/README.md

 #### `title`

 The `title` attribute is used for the IDs in the SVG nodes in the graph.
-Because `Element.querySelector()` is used to locate graph entities, please ensure that all titles are properly escaped (for example, with `CSS.escape()`).

 ### `IEdge`